LoopKit/loopdocs/docs/browser/bb-errors.md

 ## Action: `Add Identifiers` Errors

 We used to be able to say that if `Validate Secrets` worked then so did `Add Identifiers`.
-That is still, mostly true, for new builders.
+That is still typically true for new builders.
 But we are finding many experienced builders have to revoke their old `FastLane API Key` and generate a new one to be able to continue building.
 We don't know why, but it is happening a lot.
 If you are one of those experienced builders, head over to the [Handle the `FastLane API Key` Error](#handle-the-fastlane-api-key-error).

 If you are new builder who gets an error at `Add Identifiers`, please [ask a mentor for help](#where-to-get-help-with-browser-build).